-- i. the Group liquidity indicator adopted as the gate is the Liquidity Coverage Ratio (LCR), equal at least to the level of "risk tolerance" approved by the Board of Directors, and defined within the RAF in force on the closing date of the financial year to which the MBO refers, and, in any case, in compliance with the requirements dictated by supervisory regulations on remuneration; - ii. the Group's capital indicator adopted as the gate corresponds to a Total Capital Ratio (TCR) level at least equal to the level of "risk tolerance" approved by the Board of iii. the Group profitability indicator adopted as a gate corresponds to a positive RiskAdjusted EBTDA (or EBTDA RA).
+- i. the Group liquidity indicator adopted as the gate is the Liquidity Coverage Ratio (LCR), equal at least to the level of "risk tolerance" approved by the Board of Directors, and defined within the RAF in force on the closing date of the financial year to which the MBO refers, and, in any case, in compliance with the requirements dictated by supervisory regulations on remuneration; - ii. the Group's capital indicator adopted as the gate corresponds to a Total Capital Ratio (TCR) level at least equal to the level of "risk tolerance" approved by the Board of Directors, and defined within the RAF in force at the end of the financial year to which the MBO refers, and, in any case, in compliance with the requirements dictated by supervisory regulations on remuneration; - iii. the Group profitability indicator adopted as a gate corresponds to a positive Risk-Adjusted EBTDA (or EBTDA RA).